 Starting at 6th level, you gain the ability to invest a construct with a portion of your soul, binding it to you as a homunculus.
 You must spend four workweeks of downtime and 500 gold to construct one.
-Choose a construct creature no larger than Medium and that has a challenge rating of 1/4 or lower (see the Homunculus section of The Korranberg Chronicle: Threat Dispatch starting on page 45 for constructs particularly suitable for this ability).
-After construction is complete, you imbue the construct with a portion of your soul, transforming it into a homunculus.
+Choose a construct creature no larger than Medium and that has a challenge rating of 1/4 or lower (see the Homunculus section of The Korranberg Chronicle: Threat Dispatch starting on page 45 for construction is complete, you imbue the construct with a portion of your soul, transforming it into a homunculus.
 Your homunculus shares your alignment.